 Step 5: Add in Essential Travel Accessories

 Don’t forget the smaller essentials you’ll need on your journey.
-A USB World Travel Adapter is a good bet for plug-in items in Europe – it offers various prong configurations to use with plugs found in different countries.
+A USB Universal Travel Adapter is a good bet for plug-in items in Europe – it offers various prong configurations to use with plugs found in different countries.
 Plus, you can use it when traveling to other parts of the world as well.
 To be eco-friendly, take your own water bottle; most water in Europe can be sipped directly from the tap, and many cities have public drinking fountains for filling up.
 A non-BPA plastic bottle is the most lightweight bet, or check out the collapsible kind for ultimate portability.

 Other useful items to put on your packing list are a TSA-approved lock and cable for your luggage (helpful when riding trains or buses to prevent theft); a travel pillow, sleep mask and ear plugs; a travel towel; and money belt or hidden wallet.
 When it comes to all of those items you consider packing “just in case,” Leave those behind.
 Remember, if you do forget something or need something else, you can always buy it once you reach your European destination.